 4billingClient.awaitAcknowledge(result.purchaseToken)

 This is not a language feature you get for free.
-Each of those await functions require a bridge that converts the underlying callback into a coroutine suspension point.
+Each of those await functions requires a bridge that converts the underlying callback into a coroutine suspension point.
 Let’s trace through exactly how that bridge works.

-The core bridge: suspendCoroutine
+The core bridge: The core bridge: suspendCancellableCoroutine

 The simplest bridge handles a single value callback: